blog

 span-id-hs-cos-

-If you’re an automotive supplier, OEM relationship management is central to sustaining your business.
+If you’re an automotive adhesives supplier, OEM relationship management is central to sustaining your business.
 However, there are a few hurdles to leap over on the road toward a strong supplier-OEM relationship.

 First, automotive OEMs often select suppliers primarily on cost.
 It wasn’t always this way, but this price-centric relationship grew from modern manufacturing economics.
 Easy global outsourcing (predominantly in China) contributed to late 20th-century wisdom that bottom-barrel costs were more valuable than long-term relationships.